 For Discussion Groups, the room set up includes:

-- Conference table seating (one table with seats around all sides) for the number of Discussion Group participants
+• U-Shape table seating (three tables with seats around all three sides) for the number of Discussion Group participants

 Assistance inside the room

 Session Assistants will be located throughout the hotel hallways to answer any questions moderators, presenters, or attendees have.
-For technology help, please call the Inspire audio visual hotline number provided in each meeting room on the projector table.
+For technology help, please call the Inspire A/V hotline number provided in each meeting room found on the projector table.

 A/V setup